JAlcocerT/JAlcocerT/content/blog/r_PriceR.md

 draft: false
 tags: ["R-Stocks","R"]
 description: 'PriceR - Fetch Financial Data with R and PriceR package.'
-summary: 'You might be curious about getting historical exchange rates between currencies or check historical inflation data for some project that you want to accomplish - PriceR is an open source library that helps us with this task.'
 url: 'r-priceR-package-guide'
 ---

 # The PriceR Package

+You might be curious about getting historical exchange rates between currencies or check historical inflation data for some project that you want to accomplish - PriceR is an open source library that helps us with this task.

 ## What is PriceR about?